 - When you turn on the heat in your home (or turn up the heat or the temperature falls below a set point), the thermostat sends a signal to your furnace.
 This signal tells your furnace it is time to start heating cool air.

 - When the furnace receives this signal, it opens a gas value.
 The gas that is released ignites the furnace’s burners.
 To ensure the safety of you and your home, sensors in your furnace check to ensure that all the burners are lit.
-If one of the burners has not ignited, the entire unit will shut down for a moment before attempting to reignite.
+If one of the burners has not ignited, the entire unit will shut down momentarily before attempting to reignite.

 - Once all the burners are lit, they work together to heat the furnace’s heat exchanger.